NerdiNed/first-css-only-project/README.md

 first project made.

 created only with html, css and scss.
+No other languages were allowed.

-task was to create a functioning registration form with the things we have learend so far.
+Task was to create a functioning registration form with the things we have learend so far.

-we experimented with some stuff we hadn't used before, such as 'target'
+We experimented with some stuff we hadn't used before, such as 'target'

-we tried to use 'target' to access the elemnt that we need.
+We tried to use 'target' to access the element that we need.